Atlantic.Net Blog

 Click on the FreePBX Administration button.
 You should see the FreePBX login page:

-Provide your admin username and password and click on the Continue button.
-You should see the FreePBX dashboard in the following page:
+Provide your admin username and password, and click on the Continue button.
+You should see the FreePBX dashboard on the following page:

 Conclusion

-In the above guide, you learned how to install Asterisk and FreePBX server on Ubuntu 20.04.
+The above guide taught you how to install Asterisk and FreePBX servers on Ubuntu 20.04.
 You can now easily manage your VoIP server from the FreePBX dashboard.
 Install Asterisk today using your VPS hosting account with Atlantic.Net!

 Free Tier includes: